mattermost/mattermost-developer-documentation/site/content/integrate/apps/using-third-party-api/_index.md

 }
 ```

-### Connecting as a User
+### Connecting as a user

-#### connect Command
+#### `connect` command

 `/hello-oauth2 connect` formats and displays a link that starts the OAuth2 flow with the remote system.
 The URL (provided to the app in the `Context`) is
 handled by the apps framework.
 It will:

-- create a 1-time secret ("state")
+- Create a one-time secret ("state").
-- invoke oauth2Connect to generate the remote URL that starts the flow
+- Invoke `oauth2Connect` to generate the remote URL that starts the flow.
-- redirect the user's browser there
+- Redirect the user's browser there.

-Note expand.oauth2_app="all" in the form definition, it includes the App's OAuth2 Mattermost-hosted callback URL in the request Context.
+Note `expand.oauth2_app="all"` in the form definition, it includes the app's OAuth2 Mattermost-hosted callback URL in the request context.
 This command should soon be provided by the framework, see [MM-34561](https://mattermost.atlassian.net/browse/MM-34561).

 ```json
 {